rayniel95/Tok/README.md

 # Tok

-## About:
+## About

-Simple Spring Boot application with Angular.
+Simple Spring Boot rest application with Angular.